idfy-io/docs/events/webhooks.md

 In the future you will also be able to manage webhooks directly from the Idfy Dashboard.

+### Ping Event

+When you create a new webhook, we'll send you a `ping` event to make sure your webhook endpoint is set up correctly.
+This event is not stored and can not be retrieved via the [Events API](http://event-test.idfy.io/#tag/Webhooks).
+A `ping` can also be triggered manually by using the [ping endpoint](http://event-test.idfy.io/#operation/Webhooks_PingWebhook).

 ## Required 2XX Success response

 To acknowledge that you received the webhook without any problems, your server should return a `200 OK` HTTP status code.
 Any response code outside the 200 range will indicate that you did not receive the webhook.

+Idfy expects a response within 10 seconds of sending the webhook event.

 ## Securing your webhooks